-One of the nominees for election, Mr. Hyung Mun Bae, is employed by KEPCO.
-KEPCO is the primary utility in South Korea and an international supplier of nuclear reactors worldwide.
-KEPCO has its head office in Naju-si, South Korea.
+One of the nominees for election, Mr. Kwang-Hee Jeong, is employed by KHNP, a wholly-owned subsidiary of KEPCO.
+KEPCO is the primary electric utility in South Korea.
+KHNP operates large nuclear and hydroelectric plants in South Korea, which are responsible for about 40% of the country's electric power supply.
+As part of a general restructuring at KEPCO completed in December 2016, the Shares of Denison held by another KEPCO affiliate were transferred to KHNP (and are presently held by a wholly-owned subsidiary of KHNP, KHNP Canada Energy Ltd.).
 Through its corporate holdings, KEPCO is a significant Shareholder of the Company.
 Denison and KEPCO entered into a strategic relationship agreement in 2009, which provides for a long-term collaborative business relationship.
-Under this agreement, so long as KEPCO holds more than 5% of the outstanding Shares, the Board must nominate one person designated by KEPCO for election as a director at any Shareholder meeting where directors are to be elected.
+Under this agreement, so long as KEPCO or an affiliate of KEPCO holds more than 5% of the outstanding Shares, the Board must nominate one person designated by KEPCO or its affiliate for election as a director at any Shareholder meeting where directors are to be elected.

-The strategic relationship agreement also provides KEPCO a right of first offer if Denison intends to sell any of its substantial assets and a right to participate in certain purchases of substantial assets which Denison proposes to acquire.
-The agreement also gives KEPCO the right to participate in future offerings of Shares of a certain size in order to preserve its interest in the Company.
+The strategic relationship agreement also provides KEPCO, or KHNP as the affiliate of KEPCO holding the direct interest in Denison, (a) a right of first offer if Denison intends to sell any of its substantial assets and a right to participate in certain purchases of substantial assets which Denison proposes to acquire; and (b) the right to participate in future offerings of Shares of a certain size in order to preserve its interest in the Company.
+To date, neither KEPCO nor KHNP have exercised such rights under the strategic relationship agreement.